-Plants used for district heating can also produce coal electricity.
-These are called combined heat and power (CHP) plants and the co-generation Power-to-heat makes more efficient use of the utilised fuel.
+Plants used for district heating can also produce electricity.
+These are called combined heat and power (CHP) plants and the co-generation makes more efficient use of the utilised fuel.
 Electricity from CHP plants are typically fed directly into the grid.
 In so-called power-to-heat plants, excess electricity from e.g. wind and solar can be used in an e-boiler to generate heat.